SciML/JumpProcesses.jl/docs/src/index.md

 # JumpProcesses.jl
-JumpProcesses.jl provides methods for simulating jump processes, known as stochastic simulation algorithms (SSAs), Doob's method, Gillespie methods, or Kinetic Monte Carlo methods across different fields of science.
+JumpProcesses.jl, formerly DiffEqJump.jl, provides methods for simulating jump processes, known as stochastic simulation algorithms (SSAs), Doob's method, Gillespie methods, or Kinetic Monte Carlo methods across different fields of science.
 It also enables the incorporation of jump processes into hybrid jump-ODE and jump-SDE models, including jump diffusions.

 JumpProcesses is a component package in the [SciML](https://sciml.ai/) ecosystem, and one of the core solver libraries included in